gcampini/spigotutils/README.md

 <img src="./Logo.svg" width="318px" alt="SpiGotUtils logo" />

-#### Finally a complete and useful library for all your Spigot plugins.
+#### Finally a complete, well-thought and useful library for all your Spigot plugins.

 ## Installation
 This is how you can install the library.\